danthegoodman1/EpicEpoch/README.md

 ```

 It's quite clear that either k6 (the load tester), or it's lack of h2c/h3 support is to blame, considering the known performance of the echo framework, the fact that it used ~70% of available CPU on the machine, and the logs above.

+There would also likely be massive performance gains by increaseing the ulimit and tuning the tcp stack.